jamesladd/asmp/README.md

 # Notes

-The full end-to-end requirements have NOT beeing implemented.
+The full end-to-end requirements have NOT been implemented.
 I don't have an ACCESS_KEY to both of the Weather Services and I had asked for these from Assembly.
 Completing would take about 1hr when I have these keys.
 Please see shared/providers/weather-providers.js line 26.